sraghauv/Neurotech-Scholars-Foundation/README.md

 1. open terminal
 2. click on the green code button on the repo page
 3. click on the clipboard icon to copy the SSH link
-4. type `git clone 'SSH-link'` and press enter
+4. type `git clone 'SSH-your_link'` and press enter
 5. type `cd 'new-directory'` and type the new directory and press enter

 ## how to change branches for feature development